-- Arts, Culture and Placemaking: Proposals aligned with this theme seek to expose the Berkeley community to a wide range of artistic, musical and cultural styles and practices.
-Projects or programs could include supporting or developing public art installations, performances, training and workshops for community residents that do not enjoy access to the arts.
-Place Making, or artist-led enhancement of the character and quality of a place, is a form of arts-based community development that capitalizes on a local community's assets, inspiration, and potential.
-Proposals for projects that align with equity based priorities are ideal.
-For example, projects that include a commitment to cultural equity, supporting art by and for people of color and others who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality; or projects that further existing arts and culture initiatives developed with extensive community engagement, namely the City of Berkeley's Civic Arts and Culture Plan (2017) or the COVID-19 Pandemic response focus of Berkeley Arts Recovery Grants (BARG) for Organizations & Festival. - Community Health and Community Safety: Public health oriented proposals aligned with this theme will seek to make Berkeley a healthier, more equitable, safer and more welcoming community.
-For example, projects and programs that address the health of the Berkeley specific populations or seek to reduce disparate health outcomes by addressing social determinants of health, such as socioeconomic conditions, environmental quality and the quality of the built environment.
-Public Health focused projects and programs could address a range of issues, including but not limited to access to healthy foods, gaps in access to emergency preparedness, biking and pedestrian safety; community safety projects could range for engaging marginalized populations in efforts to reimagine public safety, addressing the root causes of gun violence or domestic violence, community conflict resolution, community led restorative justice and crime prevention programs, or addressing built environment conditions that create vulnerability, for example increasing street lighting and vegetation management in neighborhoods that experience higher levels of crime.
+- Arts, Culture and Placemaking: Proposals aligned with this theme seek to help the Berkeley community engage with a wide range of artistic, musical and cultural styles and practices.
+Projects or programs could include supporting or developing public art installations, performances, training and workshops for community residents who do not typically have access to the arts.
+Place Making, or artist-led enhancement of the character and quality of a place, is a form of arts-based community development that capitalizes on a local community's assets, inspiration and potential.
+(To learn more, check out the National Endowment for the Arts description of Creative Place Making; and this description that includes Place Keeping.)
+Proposals for projects that align with equity-based priorities are ideal.
+For example, projects that center a commitment to cultural equity by supporting art by and for people of color and others who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality; or projects that further existing arts and culture initiatives developed with extensive community engagement, including the City of Berkeley Arts and Culture Plan 2018-2027 Update's commitment to cultural equity. - Community Health and Community Safety: Public health oriented proposals aligned with this theme will seek to make Berkeley a healthier, more equitable, safer and more welcoming community.
+For example, projects and programs that address the health of Berkeley specific populations or seek to reduce disparate health outcomes by addressing social determinants of health, such as socioeconomic conditions, environmental quality and the quality of the built environment.
+Public health focused projects and programs could address a range of issues, including but not limited to: access to healthy foods, gaps in access to emergency preparedness, biking and pedestrian safety; community safety projects could range for engaging marginalized populations in efforts to reimagine public safety, addressing the root causes of gun violence or domestic violence, community conflict resolution, community led restorative justice and crime prevention programs, or addressing built environment conditions that create vulnerability, for example increasing street lighting and vegetation management in neighborhoods that experience higher levels of crime.